Check with your unit coordinator or supervisor which style you're required to use.

 Some important rules in styles are:

 Referencing styles contain many more rules, about every detail of references.
 When using a style you must apply it correctly and consistently - every period, comma and space matter.

 We use referencing styles to help readers.
 Because referencing styles request that you enter the information for books, journal articles or websites slightly differently, a reader can identify which type of source each reference represents.
 Because the parts of the reference (author, title, year etc) are written in a specific order, readers know, for example, which part is the article title, or the journal title.

-Guides to the main styles used at UWA:
+Here are brief descriptions and links to the six main referencing styles used at UWA: